 Being a paralegal means having the potential to experience many satisfying rewards.
 Professionals with this occupation often get to help clients through challenging circumstances, but many of them also feel gratified knowing that they enjoy career benefits like:

 A Good, Reliable Income

 The paralegal field is one of the best professions to enter if you want a chance to earn a comfortable income without a long educational commitment.
-In fact, the median hourly wage for Canadians with this career was $24.04 in 2011-2012.
-And some people made more than $35.90.* For experienced individuals in this field, that can equate to a full-time paralegal salary of $50,000 to $74,672 or more.
-Plus, many law firms award yearly bonuses on top of that.
+In fact, the median hourly wage for Canadians with this career was $23.68 in 2014-2015.
+And some people made more than $38.46.*

 Widespread Demand for Their Services